kubinity-com/documentation/deploying-a-public-service.md

     secretName: mydomain.com-tls # The certificate will be stored in this secret
 ```

-After re-applying your ingress, you should see a `Secret` resource in your
+Wait for a minute while cert-manager fetches your certificate, and you should
-namespace, containing the certificate:
+see a `Secret` resource in your namespace, containing the certificate:

 ```
 > kubectl get secrets